BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Animations/CustomAnimations.md

 After the action is baked, your skeleton rig will now have its own keyframes on the timeline.

-To fix the aforementioned issue with lslib only picking up certain keyframes, run the script linked above with static bones selected in Pose Mode (usually it's safe to just select all bones in the skeleton).
+To fix the aforementioned issue with lslib only picking up certain keyframes, run the offset script linked above with static bones selected in Pose Mode (usually it's safe to just select all bones in the skeleton).
 ![bake_action_5.png](/animation_tutorial/bake_action_5.png)

 Your animation should be ready for export then.